TartsRGL/PCS-Learning-Path/README.md

 ### **Development Timeline**

 #### **Week 1: Frontend**
-- Day 1: HTML structure for dashboard and projects.
+- 1: HTML structure for dashboard and projects.
-- Day 2: Global and project-specific CSS.
+- 2: Global and project-specific CSS.
-- Day 3: Responsive design and media queries.
+- 3: Responsive design and media queries.
-- Day 4: Toggle functionality for task and phase details.
+- 4: Toggle functionality for task and phase details.
-- Day 5: Modal windows for note management.
+- 5: Modal windows for note management.

 #### **Week 2: Backend**
-- Day 8: Laravel setup and database configuration.
+- 8: Laravel setup and database configuration.
-- Day 9: Migrations for `tasks`, `notes`, `users`.
+- 9: Migrations for `tasks`, `notes`, `users`.
-- Day 10: API endpoints for task and note management.
+- 10: API endpoints for task and note management.
-- Day 11: User authentication.
+- 11: User authentication.
-- Day 12: API testing with Postman.
+- 12: API testing with Postman.

 #### **Week 3: Integration**
-- Day 13: Fetch data from API to frontend.
+- 13: Fetch data from API to frontend.
-- Day 14: CRUD functionality on the frontend.
+- 14: CRUD functionality on the frontend.
-- Day 15: Error handling and validation.
+- 15: Error handling and validation.

 #### **Week 4: Finalization**
-- Day 16: Dashboard enhancements (global modal for notes).
+- 16: Dashboard enhancements (global modal for notes).
-- Day 17: Statistics and visualizations.
+- 17: Statistics and visualizations.
-- Day 18: Note sharing and collaboration.
+- 18: Note sharing and collaboration.
-- Day 19: Data export (CSV/PDF).
+- 19: Data export (CSV/PDF).
-- Day 20: Deployment (Heroku and GitHub Pages).
+- 20: Deployment (Heroku and GitHub Pages).
-- Day 21: Final testing and presentation.
+- 21: Final testing and presentation.

 ---